debridmediamanager/zurg-testing/README.md

 # zurg

 A self-hosted Real-Debrid webdav server written from scratch, alternative to rclone_rd.
-Together with [rclone](https://rclone.org/) it can mount your Real-Debrid torrent library into your filesystem.
+Together with [rclone](https://rclone.org/) it can mount your Real-Debrid torrent library into your filesystem just like Dropbox.

 ## How to run zurg in 5 steps for Plex